kashida2021/kashida2021/README.md

 - I am currently working as an NHS Physiotherapist, looking to transition into a career in web development.
 - I have taken part in Codecademy Front End Development Course in 2023.
 - Currently learning Typescript, nodeJs, Socket.io, Express to build a version of Qwixx online board game.
+- Have experience building simple front end websites using HTML, CSS, Javascript and React.

 # Languages and Tools: